BoranKY/BoranKY/README.md

 # 💫 About Me:
-I'm 4.year computer engineering student .<br>I have worked on Front-end section in the past and now <br>I am developing myself on Amazon Web Services (AWS) in DevOps.
+I'm 4.year computer engineering student .<br>I have worked on Front-end section in the past and now <br>I am developing myself on Data Science.

 ## 🌐 Socials: